razmara/s2017/setup/README.md

 # Alterations:

 So, I don't actually keep an up-to-date global install of pcl, and instead just leave it in s2017/pcl, and work with it directly there.
 The reason for this is that `makepkg` always builds from scratch, ie - no incremental builds.
 The setup\_path.sh in the parent directory handles this for the executables... and the linker is able to figure this out aswell.
 However, there still _is_ a global install.
 Ideally, I'd like to find a way to not need this, but I'm not sure how to do that while having cmake and such work.
 (Besides symlinking everything)

+# Alterations new:
+Since ElasticReconstructionRelease now exists and uses SeperateKinfu, it should be relativly easy to re-build any modifications to pcl's kinfu\_large\_scale files without needing to recompile for the whole system.